Simulation Neuroscience is an emerging approach to integrate the knowledge dispersed throughout the field of neuroscience.

-This course is part of a series of three courses, where you will learn to use state-of-the-art modeling tools of the Human Brain Project Brain Simulation Platform to simulate neurons, build neural networks, and perform your own simulation experiments.
+This course is part of a series of three courses, where you will learn to use state-of-the-art modeling tools to simulate neurons, build neural networks, and perform your own simulation experiments.
 We invite you to join us and share in our passion to reconstruct, simulate and understand the brain!

 What you’ll learn

 - Discuss the different types of data for simulation neuroscience